conan-io/docs/developing_packages/workspaces.rst

 The main difference is that this *Editable* state is only temporary for this workspace.
 It doesn't affect other projects or packages, which can still consume these say, hello, chat packages from the local cache.

-Note that the ``layout: layout_gcc`` declaration in the workspace affect all the packages.
+Note that the ``layout: layout_gcc`` declaration in the workspace affects all the packages.
 It is also possible to define a different layout per package, as:

 .. code-block:: yaml